Divorce Litigation

 When the petitioner files for divorce, he/she has the option to pursue a retraining order.
 This should not be confused with a protective order!
 A restraining order outlines appropriate behavior during the interim period between the filing and the finalization of the divorce.

 A temporary orders hearing can also be requested to determine important behavioral guidelines that each party must abide by until the divorce is final.
-Important matter, such as child custody, child support, visitation schedules, use of the marital house, payment of marital bills, and spousal maintenance, are all decided at the temporary orders hearing.
+Important matters, such as child custody, child support, visitation schedules, use of the marital house, payment of marital bills, and spousal maintenance, are all decided at the temporary orders hearing.
 It is important to note that these rules are temporary and are not informative of the final divorce agreement.

 Final Divorce Trial